kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 schemes to identify themselves.

-Servers SHOULD authenticate themselves either by using one of the HTTP-based authentication schemes (e.g., HTTP Basic Authentication {{?BASIC-AUTH=RFC7617}}) or by using one of the TLS-based authentication schemes when HTTPS is used.
+Servers SHOULD authenticate themselves either by using one of the HTTP-based authentication schemes; e.g., HTTP Authentication ({{HTTP-SEMANTICS}}
+Section 11), or, when HTTPS is used, by using one of the TLS-based authentication schemes.

 # Relaying Connections